 How to Get to the Tower of London

-- Walk from Tower Hill Station to the Tower of London: Once you exit the underground, simply head straight towards the Thames River.
-The Tower of London lies just to the right of the Tower Bridge along the Thames River.
+- London Underground to Tower Hill Station: Tower Hill Station has step-free access to the street level and is on the District and Circle Tube lines.
+Once you exit the underground, head towards the River Thames, the Tower of London is a 5-minute walk away, to the right of Tower Bridge along the River Thames.

 Other ways to reach the Tower of London

-An overview of the Tower of London
+Video Tour of the Tower of London

 See Related: London vs Paris: What’s the Difference?